lynx-x-ray-observatory/soxs/doc/source/python/spectra.rst

 Generating Photon Energies From a Spectrum
 ------------------------------------------

-Given a :class:`~xrs_tools.spectra.Spectrum`, a set of photon energies can be drawn from it using the :meth:`~xrs_tools.spectra.Spectrum.generate_energies` method.
+Given a :class:`~sox.spectra.Spectrum`, a set of photon energies can be drawn from it using the :meth:`~sox.spectra.Spectrum.generate_energies` method.
 This will most often be used to generate discrete samples for mock observations.
 For this method, an exposure time and a constant effective area must be supplied to convert the spectrum's flux to a number of photons.
 These